-44 Outline any formal procedure for notifying agreements containing vertical restraints to the authority responsible for antitrust enforcement.
+47 Outline any formal procedure for notifying agreements containing vertical restraints to the authority responsible for antitrust enforcement.

 The Commission abolished its formal prior-notification system as part of the 'modernisation' reforms implemented by Regulation No. 1/2003 on 1 May 2004.
-Subject to the possibility of making requests for informal guidance in novel cases (see question 45), a notification of a vertical agreement is therefore neither necessary nor, in general, advisable.
+Subject to the possibility of making requests for informal guidance in novel cases (see question 48), a notification of a vertical agreement is therefore neither necessary nor, in general, advisable.
+To this extent, companies are now obliged to form their own view on whether an agreement qualifies for exemption under article 101(3).